spglib/spglib/doc/index.rst

 and compact, and the code is cleaner to be the base of future development.

-version on history in `ChangeLog
+Version history is summarized in `ChangeLog
 <https://github.com/atztogo/spglib/blob/master/ChangeLog>`_.